Tactics Guide to Pairs and Combinations [Updated for Football Manager 2020]

 This type of system can rely on a number of attributes, not just necessarily physical, but technical ability and mental ability become more prevalent in cases of creative partnerships.
-It is a type of football that is fairly versatile, but has a slight tendancy to suit more creative/possession based systems as opposed to direct, attrition football – however its versatility can see it widely applied to many different systems.
+It is a type of football that is fairly versatile, but has a slight tendency to suit more creative/possession based systems as opposed to direct, attrition football – however its versatility can see it widely applied to many different systems.

 A Trequartista is a superb creator, and needs someone capable of attacking the space & chances he creates.
-He can function from ST or AMC positions, but an Advanced Playmaker can also be a superb deeper (& wide) creative force to supply an Advanced Forward ahead of him.
+He can function from ST or AMC positions, but an Advanced Playmaker or Enganche can also be a superb deeper creative force to supply a goal scorer ahead of him.

 The Inside Forward can be an excellent creator on a support duty with angled balls from out wide into a breaking forward instead, whereas on an Attack duty, he can attack space left by a more creative forward in a more advanced position ahead of him, and be a prolific goal scorer.
 This also applies very specifically for a Raumdeuter who will look to provide a goal scoring threat from wider positions, getting into channels, and linking up with a potentially creative presence.
 The Raumdeuter could in theory partner effectively with several support duty forwards.

 False Nine – False Ten

-The false nine and false ten system are based on the central striker dropping deep, attempting to draw a defender with him, or simply allowing space for him or a teammate to attack and unsettle the defence.
+The false nine & false ten system are based on the central striker dropping deep, attempting to draw a defender with him, or simply allowing space for him or a teammate to attack and unsettle the defence.

-The false ten aspect is the advanced midfielder pushing from deep into the vacated space to emerge as a significant or main goalscoring threat.
-The main and obvious way of achieving this is to select a False Nine and Shadow Striker partnership, which will link up well in the final third, and tends to significantly suit a possession and intricate movement based system.
+The false ten aspect is the advanced midfielder pushing from deep into the vacated space to emerge as a significant or main goal scoring threat.
+The main & obvious way of achieving this is to select a False Nine and Shadow Striker partnership, which will link up well in the final third, and tends to significantly suit a possession & intricate movement based system.

 There are other roles which can mimic this effect, sometimes by pulling wide instead, or simply drifting for space.
 The Trequartista in attack will naturally drift around, creating space that players can attack, and again this can cause the central defenders the conundrum to follow him, or allow him space.

-In terms of alternative “false ten” players – the Inside Forward on the flanks can attack the space vacated by a forward dropping deep/drifting wide, and cause the dilemma for full back’s to choose to follow the player, opening up space wide, or to leave him to the central defenders, where he may gain space before he is even tracked.
+In terms of alternative “false ten” players – the Inside Forward or Raumdeuter on the flanks can attack the space vacated by a forward dropping deep/drifting wide, and cause the dilemma for full back’s to choose to follow the player, opening up space wide, or to leave him to the central defenders, where he may gain space before he is even tracked.
 Attacking Midfielders can push into the box to support attacking moves, but are less suited to a prolific goal scoring role than the others outlined.
 The Inverted Winger has some similar movement to the Inside Forward with the ball, but less similarities off the ball, which makes him less suitable to be a goal scoring focal point.
 Similarly to the “big-man” “little-man” partnerships, the deep onrushing player can really pull a defence apart – even a Central Midfielder (Attack) and Mezzala (Attack) can make a huge difference.